What equipment or software do I need to play in Decentraland?

 Who validates transactions?

 The Ethereum LAND smart contract registers any changes to the state of a parcel of LAND, such as a change in the contents of the LAND or a transfer of ownership.
 These changes are recorded and verified by the Ethereum blockchain.

 Yes.
 You will be able to control how certain content on your parcel is served to other users within the Decentraland platform.
-For example, you could make 3D models, images, video, or sound content only visible to a user in Decentraland after they have submitted a payment or fulfilled some other requirement.
+For example, you could make 3D models, images, video, or sound content only visible to a player in Decentraland after they have submitted a payment or fulfilled some other requirement.

 Yes.
-You are free to decide whether you will charge other users to access your content and how you will implement said charge.
+You are free to decide whether you will charge other players to access your content and how you will implement said charge.
 Decentraland is in no way involved in the monetization of your content and does not guarantee any return, profit or income.
 The success of the platform depends entirely on the efforts of the users.
 Your fate, your success, and eventually your journey, depends on you, your efforts, your imagination.